-Prevention The MA recognises that fraud and corruption are costly, in terms of investigative costs, financial losses and reputational risk.
+The MA recognises that fraud and corruption are costly, in terms of investigative costs, financial losses and reputational risk.
 The prevention of fraud is therefore an essential component of the MA's administration of the programmes.

-The MA encourages all staff / beneficiaries to place an effective internal control system with the aim of deterring potential fraudsters and also of maximising the commitment of staff to combat fraud.
+The MA encourages all staff / beneficiaries to put in place an effective internal control system with the aim of deterring potential fraudsters and also of maximising the commitment of staff to combat fraud.

-For this purpose, staff / beneficiaries should:
+For this purpose, all stakeholders, including beneficiaries should:

-- raise awareness through formal training of all staff complement involved in the management of EU funds about preventative and detective control measures as well as the specific roles and responsibilities of all stakeholders and reporting mechanisms;

-Every employee within the Division is mandated to participate in any fraud awareness training program.
-No individuals - regardless of their position within the organization - should be provided an exemption from receiving an initial orientation and ongoing anti-fraud education.
-Like any educational efforts, frequent exposure to anti-fraud topics is the key to ensuring employees absorb - and apply - the information provided.
+- Raise awareness through formal training of all staff complement involved in the management of EU funds about preventative and detective control measures as well as the specific roles and responsibilities of all stakeholders and reporting mechanisms.
+No individuals - regardless of their position within the organization - should be provided an exemption from receiving an initial orientation and ongoing antifraud education.
+Like any educational efforts, frequent exposure to anti-fraud topics is the key to ensuring employees learn and apply the information provided.
 Formal fraud awareness training should be an ongoing process that begins from early stages of employment.
 Employees should also participate in refresher training to help keep the program alive and engrained in their minds.
-Additionally, all employees should sign a statement acknowledging their understanding of and commitment to the program.

-- put in place effective separation of duties, particularly with respect to financial and control units and rotate staff (when possible);

-promote an ethical culture among staff to act honestly and with integrity to safeguard all national and Community resources;

-- ensure that staff involved in the management and implementation of EU funds is aware of possible conflict of interest or fraudulent behaviour at every stage of implementation; attention must be given to any red flags that are indicators of possible fraud or corruption;

-- encourage staff to report any case of suspected fraud concerning EU funds to the responsible authority, either through their respective hierarchy or directly if necessary;

-- Conduct regular verifications ensuring that staff in charge is aware of European Commission and national guidance on fraud indicators.
+Additionally, all employees should sign a statement acknowledging their understanding of and commitment to the program. - The MA will also put in place effective separation of duties, particularly with respect to financial and control units and rotate staff (when possible).
+It will promote an ethical culture among staff to act honestly and with integrity to safeguard all national and Community resources. - The MA will ensure that staff involved in the management and implementation of EU funds is aware of possible conflict of interest or fraudulent behaviour at every stage of implementation.
+Due attention must be given to any red flags that are indicators of possible fraud or corruption. - The MA will encourage staff to report any case of suspected fraud concerning EU funds to the responsible authority, either through their respective hierarchy or directly if necessary. - The MA will conduct regular verifications ensuring that staff in charge is aware of European Commission and national guidance on fraud indicators.